fvilarinho/framework/README.md

 Please check the roadmap 👉[here](https://github.com/users/fvilarinho/projects/12).

-This project has an automated workflow to test, check quality and vulnerabilities but you can also:
+This project has an automated workflow to test, check quality and vulnerabilities, but you can also:

 - Open issues for bugs or feature requests 👉[here](https://github.com/fvilarinho/framework/issues)
 - Submit pull requests